 If something breaks in your suite, you can complete a maintenance request form online.
 This form authorizes our maintenance staff to enter you room between the hours of 9:00 AM to 3:00 PM to repair the damages you have requested.
 This request may take a few days to get to so we ask you be patient.
 If it is an emergency we ask that you alert our staff to the situation.
 Please note that any damage to the suite that has occurred at the fault of the resident will be billable.

 The Residence currently does not have a front desk.
 Please call 519-966-1601 if you require any assistance.

 The Residence front desk is open 24 hours a day 7 days a week.
 We are available for questions, comments and/or concerns at any time you have some.
 Please stop down and get to know our Customer Service Representatives during your first few weeks here at Residence.

 Sorry, the Residence does not offer any family or co-ed accommodations.

 Single occupancy units are not available at either location.
 Windsor suites are all double occupancy, while Chatham townhouses are all quad occupancy.

 The Residence has a limited number of on-site parking spaces available.
 Parking Passes can be purchased through St. Clair College.
 Parking spaces are not guaranteed for Chatham residents.

-The Residence has parking available for residents in Parking Lot N. Parking Passes can be purchased through St. Clair College.
+The Residence has parking available for residents in Parking Lots N and R. Parking Passes can be purchased through St. Clair College.

-The Residence offers great security with video cameras that are located in the community room, as well as security staff weekdays and Thursday, Friday and Saturday evenings.
+The Residence offers great security with video cameras, as well as on-site security staff.

 The Residence offers great security from the moment you pass through the controlled access main entrance, until you slide your electronic card into your suite door.
 Video cameras are located in all common areas, hallways and entrances.
 The front desk is also staffed 24 hours a day 7 days a week.